Holocaust humor: Modern times

 Telling Holocaust jokes in public may be illegal in Germany.

-Anti-Semitism
+Antisemitism

-Demonstrating that Holocaust humor is international, Dundes and Hauschild cite two versions of a joke recorded in Germany and the United States in the early 1980s: "How many Jews will fit a Volkswagen" - "506: six in the seats and 500 in the ashtrays".
+Demonstrating that Holocaust humor is international, Dundes and Hauschild cite two versions of a joke recorded in Germany and the United States in the early 1980s: "How many Jews will fit a Volkswagen" – "506: six in the seats and 500 in the ashtrays".

 Admissibility of Holocaust humor

 In a 1988 article "Holocaust Laughter", Terrence Des Pres argues that "a comic response is more resilient, more effective in revolt against terror and the sources of terror than a response that is solemn or tragic".

 Adam Muller and Amy Freier note that in modern times increasingly many people are becoming comfortable joking about the Holocaust.
 They attribute this, among other reasons, to the fact that since the generation of Holocaust survivors had passed, and there is no more witnesses of the atrocities, who could provide emotional firsthand testimonies.
 Nevertheless the "Holocaust etiquette" prescribes to consider it as a unique, solemn and, to a degree, sacred event, and laughter related to the matter disrupts this convention and is viewed as bad taste.
 Some other people see modern Holocaust "comedy as a vehicle for coming to terms with the memory of Nazis' horrors".